 Families sue Kentucky gun shop that sold AR-15 used in 2023 bank shooting that killed 5

 LOUISVILLE, Ky.
-(AP) — The Kentucky gun shop that sold an assault weapon to a man who used it to kill five co-workers and wrote in his journal the gun was “so easy” to buy is facing a lawsuit filed Monday from survivors and families of the victims.
+(AP) — The Kentucky gun shop that sold an AR-15 to a man who used it to kill five co-workers and wrote in his journal the gun was “so easy” to buy is facing a lawsuit filed Monday from survivors and families of the victims.

 The civil suit filed in Louisville alleges River City Firearms should have been more suspicious of the sale and noticed red flags when Connor Sturgeon bought the gun six days before the April 10 shooting.
 Sturgeon walked into Old National Bank and opened fire on co-workers who were having a morning meeting, killing five and injuring several others.
 A responding police officer was also shot.